Grown out of your monolith Jupyter setup?

 As projects grow, the limitations of a monolithic Jupyter setup become clear.
 What once worked for small tasks now faces major challenges that can slow down work and frustrate teams.
 Here are some of the key pain points when scaling:

-Research Bottlenecks
+Resource Bottlenecks

 In a monolithic setup, sharing notebooks and keeping dependencies in sync across a team becomes difficult.
 If one person updates a library, it can break someone else’s work.
 Managing version control for Jupyter notebooks is also tricky, leading to conflicts when multiple contributors work on the same notebook.
 Collaboration becomes a headache instead of a smooth process.